Welcome to Temple, NH

 History abounds here, including the site of the old Temple Glass Works which was founded in 1780.
 It is also home to the Temple Town Band, established in 1799 and claiming to be “America’s First Town Band”.
 The town center still features an iconic common with benches and trees, surrounded by old homes and historic buildings plus the ancient Village Cemetery.

 Temple still offers a friendly, small town lifestyle just off the beaten path, and residents can enjoy a variety of outdoor activities in all four seasons.
-It is just a short jaunt to neighboring towns which provide a variety of shopping and services.
+Temple is also home to a growing number of farms and small businesses.